A Zero Added Loss Multiplexing (ZALM) Source Simulation: Implementation / Results

-Fig. \ref{fig:source_values} demonstrates the configurability of the ZALM source model.
+Fig.~\ref{fig:source_values} demonstrates the configurability of the ZALM source model.
 It shows the average fidelity and number of emitted qubits at the source.
-Here we demonstrate an IDEAL system configuration, along with SPDC non-degeneracies of 1 nm and 5 nm, using dichroic mirrors or polarising beam splitters for idler separation, and standard or photon number resolving detectors.
-Whilst there is a reduction and some variation in the entanglement fidelity in comparison to the ideal source, there is a more pronounced impact on the ebit rate.
+Here we demonstrate an IDEAL system configuration, along with SPDC non-degeneracies of 1~nm and 5~nm, using dichroic mirrors or polarising beam splitters for idler separation, and standard or photon number resolving detectors.
+Whilst there is a reduction and some variation in the entanglement fidelity in comparison to the ideal source, there is a more pronounced impact on the source efficiency.

-Running the ZALM source in IDEAL mode and plotting the average fidelity and ebit rate vs distance, the initial fidelity is ~1.0 which does not degrade over distance.
-However, the ebit rate drops inline with fibre losses, see Fig. \ref{fig:fid_vs_dist_ideal}.
+We now interact with the simulator using another testing script, qsi\_distance\_vs\_fidelity.py.
+Running the ZALM source in IDEAL mode and plotting the average fidelity and ebit rate vs distance, the initial fidelity is $\sim$1.0, which does not degrade over distance.
+However, the ebit rate drops inline with fibre losses, see Fig.~\ref{fig:fid_vs_dist_ideal}.
 It should be noted that ZALM uses a source in the middle model configuration and therefore fibre distances are effectively doubled\footnote{All fibre distances will be symmetric in the results shown.}.

-Using the default configuration parameters, the fidelity and ebit rate of the distributed entanglement is plotted against distance from 0 to 50 km, see Fig. \ref{fig:fid_vs_dist_default}.
+Using the default configuration parameters, the fidelity and ebit rate of the distributed entanglement is plotted against distance from 0 to 50~km, see Fig.~\ref{fig:fid_vs_dist_default}.

 It is clear that the ebit rate dramatically falls off, but the average fidelity remains high enough to be purified, which suggests that network performance will be limited by the latency of classical signaling for purification rather than the intrinsic quality of the raw entanglement.